-Grand Canyon Wedding Proposal Ideas: Best Places and Times to Propose for an Epic Engagement
+Grand Canyon Proposal Ideas: Best Places to Propose for an Epic Engagement

 Best Places for a Grand Canyon Wedding Proposal

-Lipan Point has one of, if not the, most spectacular view of all in South Rim.
+Lipan Point has one of the most spectacular views of all the South Rim.
 It is less crowded than other lookout points, which makes the feel here more serene.
 As with all of the Grand Canyon’s South Rim, sunrise and sunset is the best time to propose here.

 Located between crowded Hopi Point and Maricopa Point on the West Rim, Powell Point is spectacular at sunrise.
 There are also free shuttles available to this location.